amperity/amperity-docs/shared/terms.rst

 .. term-surname-start

-The last name that is associated with an individual customer record.
+The last name that is associated with a customer.

 .. term-surname-end